Top Takeaways From The Adobe 2018 Digital Trends Report

 2. Companies with integrated technology stacks outperform competitors

-WHAT BEST DESCRIBES YOUR ORGANISATION’S (OR YOUR CLIENTS’) APPROACH TO MARKETING AND CUSTOMER EXPERIENCE TECHNOLOGY? (source)
+WHAT BEST DESCRIBES YOUR ORGANIZATION’S (OR YOUR CLIENTS’) APPROACH TO MARKETING AND CUSTOMER EXPERIENCE TECHNOLOGY? (source)

 “Top-performing companies are almost three times as likely as their mainstream peers to have invested in an integrated, cloud-based technology stack.”